boneyr1/newfinalsite/content/about.md

 I was also a teaching assistant for Introduction to Communication's in my third and fourth year's.
 Check out the McMaster's Communication's department here: https://csma.humanities.mcmaster.ca/undergraduate-programs/communication-studies/

+I am the Vice President of Charity & Wellness for the McMaster Association of Caribbean and West Indian Students (MACaws) and I have a strong passion for community building.
+Check out this campus tour I organized for the ACCA Black Youth Mentorship Program where the kids learned about cultural expression and received a tour of Dr. Juliet Daniel's breast cancer research laboratory: https://www.instagram.com/p/Cq8OA4Yr8IF/

 Check out my GitHub Respository to learn more about how I created this website and the features of it: https://github.com/boneyr1/newfinalsite